joelvardy/chatting.im/readme.md

 My first node.js application, it quite simply allows people to chat within encrypted *rooms*.

+## Install

+Run `npm install` in the application route to install dependencies.

 ## Usage

 Sart the application with this command: